sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-test-a-contract.md

 ### Prepare a Signer and Provider

-The 'TestWallet' and 'DummyProvider' combination would be ideal for the local tests because it can sign the contract call transactions without actually sending them.
+The `TestWallet` and `DummyProvider` combination would be ideal for local tests because it can sign the contract call transactions without actually sending them.

-Such a signer may be declared using the following code:
+Such a signer may be declared as below:

 ```ts
 let signer = new TestWallet(privateKey, new DummyProvider());